 Stickney, Warren B.

 Age: 23, credited to Brookline, VT

 Birth: abt 1838, Brookline, VT

 Alias?: None noted

 Forest Hill Cemetery, Ann Arbor, MI

 Check the cemetery for location/directions and other veterans who may be buried there.

 WARREN STICKNEY was born on Brookline, Dec.
 3, 1837, fitted for college at Powers Institution, Bernardston, Mass; entered Amherst College, 1859; enlisted in 8th Reg., Vt.
 Vols, Npv.
 19, 1861;; promoted to a lieutenancy in 99th Reg.
-U.S.C.I.; organized and was superintendent of first public colored schools in New Orleans, 1863, '64, and of Freedmans Bureau in north western Louisiana, in 1865; principal of Greenfield and Chicopee, Mass., High schools in 1867, '68 and '69; received the degree of A.M. from Amherst College in 1868, elected superintendent of City schools and mamber tof State Board of Education, New Orleans, La., 1869; was over four years in the Army, participating in the sieges of Port Hudson and Mobie; while organizing and superintending the colored schools in New Orleans, matured a plan which resulted in giving the Freedmen of Louisiana the best system of public schools organized for them in any State, and in 60 days after, appointed as superintendent of Freedman's Bureau of N.W.
+U.S.C.I.; organized and was superintendent of first public colored schools in New Orleans, 1863, '64, and of Freedmans Bureau in north western Louisiana, in 1865; principal of Greenfield and Chicopee, Mass., High schools in 1867, '68 and '69; received the degree of A.M. from Amherst College in 1868, elected superintendent of City schools and mamber tof State Board of Education, New Orleans, La., 1869; was over four years in the Army, participating in the sieges of Port Hudson and Mobie; while organizing and superintending the colored schools in New Orleans, matured a plan which resulted in giving the Freedmen of Louisiana the best system of public chools organized for them in any State, and in 60 days after, appointed as superintendent of Freedman's Bureau of N.W.
 Louisiana; he put 32, 000 colored laborers under contract, receiving for everyone of the recently emancipated slaves some compensation for his or her labors' He married Sept.
-28, 1865, Olive B, daughter of U.S. Darling of Lynden, Mass., who graduated under Hiram Orcutt, A.M., at Glenwood Ladies Seminary, at West Brattleboro, class of 1864, of whom one son, Clement R. Stickney was born Oct.
+28, 1865, Olive B, daughter of U.S. Darling of Lyeden, Mass., who graduated under Hiram Orcutt, A.M., at Glenwood Ladies Seminary, at West Brattleboro, class of 1864, yo whom one son, Clement R. Stickney was born Oct.
 14, 1866.

 Hemenway's Historical Gazetter, 1891, v:401-402